tobbegraf/kdenlive-slideshow-generator/README.md

 ksg@philipphome.de\
 GPL V3

-This tool will take a existing Kdenlive project files with picures in the timeline and will add zomm and move effects to every picture.
+This tool will take a existing [Kdenlive}(https://kdenlive.org/) project files with picures in the timeline and will add zomm and move effects to every picture.
 The output will be stored in the file slideshow.kdenlive in the working directory.